Check out My Newsletter:

 If you want to learn or use a database solely for its popularity among developers, you should learn and use PostgreSQL over DynamoDB.

 Generally, PostgreSQL is more popular than DynamoDB.
-DB-ENGINES 2023 ranks PostgreSQL as the 4th most popular database and DynamoDB is ranked as the 16th most popular database.
+As of April 2023, DB-ENGINES ranks PostgreSQL as the 4th most popular database and DynamoDB is ranked as the 16th most popular database.

 According to a Stack Overflow survey of 2022, PostgreSQL is the most popular database, it is used by 46.48% of professional developers.